 How to Choose the Best Remote Workers

 So if you’re planning on a hiring spree, you’ll need to first judge what are the most important areas of your business that require the use of remote workers.
 Having more workers does not automatically mean your business will scale right away.
-You’ll need to be smart about how you utilize your workers and make use of their skill-sets.
+You’ll need to be smart about how you utilize the workers and make use of their skill-sets.

 Start with an Assistant

 It’s during this point that I’d recommend hiring a skilled and tested virtual assistant.
-This is someone who can help you manage the questions and concerns of your other remote workers.
+This is someone who can help you manage the questions and concerns of other remote workers.
 You can have one or multiple assistants depending on your needs.
-They’ll help you with managing your workers and making sure things are running smoothly.
+They’ll help you with managing the workers and making sure things are running smoothly.

 Virtual assistants can even take on the responsibility of hiring new workers, giving you more time to commit to the more pressing concerns of your business.
-Of course, this doesn’t mean you leave these things to your assistants and never greet your new workers.
-You’ll still want to be a presence in your workers lives, even if it’s just checking to make sure they are on task.
+Of course, this doesn’t mean you leave these things to your assistants and never greet new workers.
+You’ll still want to be a presence in the workers’ lives, even if it’s just checking to make sure they are on task.
 Leaving workers alone for days on end could lead to oversight problems down the road, especially if you have a larger workforce.

 Remote Worker Management Best Practices

-You won’t need to spend countless hours doing this, but you will need to spend a couple minutes here or there throughout the week to get a sense of how your workers are performing.
+You won’t need to spend countless hours doing this, but you will need to spend a couple minutes here or there throughout the week to get a sense of how workers are performing.

 - Build a System of Management: Having a larger workforce will take a lot of energy to tackle and maintain.
 If you’re doing it alone, you may find yourself becoming burned out trying to keep everyone together and on task.

-This is where you use virtual assistants to help you manage the workload of administrating your workers.
+This is where you use virtual assistants to help you manage the workload of administrating workers.
 If a worker has a question and continuously goes to you for help, you may find yourself exasperated trying to solve their issues.
 Now magnify that by 50 and see how well you do when those bumps and bruises come along.

-- Vet through Your Workforce: Always make sure any workers you hire are skilled and ready for the tasks you’ll be giving them.
-No one wants to spend time and money hiring workers who are only in this for a quick buck or for a few weeks, and having a high turnover rate based on this can damage your worker cohesion and culture.
+- Vet through the Workforce: Always make sure any workers you hire are skilled and ready for the tasks you’ll be giving them.
+No one wants to spend time and money hiring workers who are only in this for a quick buck or for a few weeks, and having a high turnover rate based on this can damage worker cohesion and culture.
 A workforce that sticks together and makes connections with each other will be far more motivated to commit to your brand than one who sees others constantly leaving.